 Progressive Die Stamping

-A progressive die is the most flexible type of stamping, allowing the production of a wide array of designs ranging from .002” to .036“ thick for parts up to 4” wide.
-The die contains several stages, each performing a portion of the operations on the metal coil.
+Progressive die stamping is the most flexible type of metal stamping, allowing the production of a wide array of designs ranging from .002" to .036“ thick for parts up to 4" wide.
+The die used in progressive metal stamping contains several stages,, each performing a portion of the operations on the metal coil.
 As the die opens and closes, the coil with each stroke from stage to stage.
 With the final operation, the part is cut from the coil.

 4-slide stamping is suitable for smaller parts (narrower than 1.375") between .002" and .036" with less complex geometry.
 A 4-slide is a horizontal press with 4 moving tools which strike the workpiece from 4 directions.
 It is less expensive to tool than a progressive die and, since it works in 4 axes, it is extremely versetile.